GBuenaflor/01azure-aks-apimanagement-02/README.md

-#### Next Episode we will publish both API to Azure API Management that runs under the App Gateway.
+#### Next Episode to configure API Management External / Internal Enpoints and publish API's that runs in AKS

 ------------------------------------------------------------------------------